KillerCodeMonkey/ngx-quill/README.md

 After that your content should look like what you expected.

 If you store html in your database, checkour your backend code, sometimes backends are stripping unwanted tags as well ;).

+As a helper `ngx-quill` provides a component where you can simply pass your html string and the component does everything for you to render it:

+- add necessary css classes
+- bypass html sanitation

+As inputs you can set the `content` and optional the `theme` (default is `snow`).

 ## Security Hint